Pierrotpsy/ARPG/CONCEPTION.md

  - TempleRoad
  - Village

- //The ineteraction visitor for our ARPG
+### The ineteraction visitor for our ARPG
  - ARPGInteractionVisitor

- //A version of inventory and inventory item designed to work with an RPG type game
+### A version of inventory and inventory item designed to work with an RPG type game
  - Inventory
  - InventoryItem

-##Extensions :
+## Extensions :
 - HP Bar instead of hearts for player.
 The mobs also have hp bars.
 - Some Areas have been made spawnable, which makes random monsters appear at a certain rate in those areas.
 -  An inventory has been added, which can be accessed by pressing Q.